-Versions of this easy Mexican rice dish that I am sharing with you today, a relative of Spanish rice, are popular all over South America.
+This authentic easy Mexican rice dish that I am sharing with you today is one of the most popular Mexican rice recipes.

 Sopa seca is usually served after the real soup, which is obviously liquid, at lunch, and it is popular in the Mexican “fast foods” or small family restaurants.